 Gosh, my foot is still hurting, that feeling really sucks.

-After the marathon, a couple of friends asked me if I would do it again.
-Please don’t ever ask a friend that question when she’s hurting so much right after the marathon.
+After crossing the finish line, a couple of friends asked me if I would do it again.
+Please don’t ever ask a friend that question when she’s hurting so much right after crossing the finish line.
 What do you expect your poor friend to say when he/she is in pain?
 So my answer was, no, not in the next 5 years.
 Maybe once I get my foot figured out, it hurts even when I walk yikes.

 For you New Yorkers here’s the NYCRuns Race Calendar, they’ve got more coming and you can consider signing up for it!